fengtan/ldap-explorer/README.md

   - UX: when clicking the "plus" icon, this opens multiple webviews to add connections ; ideally you would have only one window for adding connection.
 See what options are possible when creating the webview (constructor)
   - add command "show-details" to command palette so you can check the contents of an AD group via Quick Pick that would be really awesome
   - when creating a connection, have the option to read the bind password from a file or from an environment variable (so you can add the settings from devcontainer.json without putting the password in git)
+  - support for anonymous binds
+  - make command "refreh" show up in command palette
   - implement security recommendations https://code.visualstudio.com/api/extension-guides/webview#security
   - drop field "connection name", we don't use display it anywhere.
 Make sure we still have a mechanism to ensure unique connections (and ensure connections are deleted properly from settings)
+  - replace console.log() with a logger recommended by vscode api ?

 Later
 - add support for filters (with built-in UI in vscode) ? http://ldapjs.org/filters.html